You can listen to the podcast and read the show notes here

-Michael Smith: We'll talk about Continuous Integration, explain what that is a bit later.
+Michaela Light: We'll talk about Continuous Integration, explain what that is a bit later.
 While you are working on that branch for that different feature, all the other developers don't have to be affected by all the changes you're making.
 They have their own branches.

 George Murphy: Absolutely not.
 They can work on their own branches without interfering with anything that I'm doing.

-Michael Smith: I know your code is totally bug free 100% of the time, but in case someone-
+Michaela Light: I know your code is totally bug free 100% of the time, but in case someone-

 George Murphy: Oh, I wish it were that way, but unfortunately it's not.

-Michael Smith: This avoids when you're adding a new feature, some things might not work for 10 minutes or an hour, but that doesn't screw up other people because they've got their own branch or copy of the code.
+Michaela Light: This avoids when you're adding a new feature, some things might not work for 10 minutes or an hour, but that doesn't screw up other people because they've got their own branch or copy of the code.

 George Murphy: Yes, that's very true.
 It gives you a lot of flexibility because you can turn on a dime.
 That's very important nowadays because people want to get their code out quickly, and they want to be able to change it without waiting for weeks or days to get it pushed out.
 If you take this approach, this is something that's going to allow you to deliver your code much quicker, and have a safety net there for you, in case if something bad does happen, you can easily recover from it.

-Michael Smith: Okay.
+Michaela Light: Okay.
 I hope everyone listening is now convinced that having source control is a good idea.
 Many different software we can use for doing source control.
 You're using Git, why do you like Git over Subversion or other source control systems?